Wool is a natural textile fiber obtained from the sheared hair of various animals, such as sheep, goats, camels, yaks and vicunas.

 The fineness of the fiber depends on the breed of the animal, the climate, the diet and the care it receives.

-The finest types of wool
+The most precious types of wool

 There are different types of wool, each with its own peculiarities and economic value.
 Among the most well-known and appreciated, we can mention: